 An hour later we arrived at our cottage on Press Mains Farm.
 It had a perfect outlook across open countryside.
 Deer grazing in the fields nearby acknowledged our arrival by fleeing.
 We were greeted more warmly by a whirling dervish called Doug.
 Doug was an adorable, scruffy terrier – the boy loved him.

-Mini-breaking so close to home meant we arrived with daylight to spare, so we quickly unpacked and headed to the beach at Coldingham Bay.
+Mini-breaking so close to home meant we arrived with daylight to spare.
+We we quickly unpacked and headed to the beach at Coldingham Bay.
 The beach sits in a deep bay, on coastline dominated by rugged cliffs.
 A maze of narrow paths wind along the shoreline, and tales of Smugglers are rife.

 Colourful beach huts stand on the edge of the sand.
 As we were admiring them I spotted a giant black rabbit hopping about in the undergrowth.
 Mr G and The Teen saw it too so I wasn’t going mad.
 It seems in Coldingham, pet rabbits are given the freedom that is normally only reserved for domestic cats.

-We spent a lovely night back at our cottage, feasting on buffet foods.
-I lit the fire, and was proud as punch of my fire lighting skills.
+We spent a relaxing night back at our cottage, feasting on buffet foods.
+I lit the fire and was as proud as punch with my fire lighting skills.
 Shunning the traditional role of hunter gatherer Mr G showed no interest in setting fire to logs.
 The Teen was too engrossed in the free WiFi to care.

 On the Battle of Flodden Trail

-Next morning we were up and out early, but not before enjoying a hearty cooked breakfast first.
-We heard gun shots, causing the wee dug to responded with a volley of his own.
+The next day we were up and out early, but not before enjoying a hearty cooked breakfast.
+We heard gun shots which caused the wee dug to respond with a volley of his own.
 Ears ringing from barking and bullets we jumped into the car and were England bound.
 That’s right – we were England bound with The Wee White Dug.

 The lure of Flodden Battlefield, a mere 40 minutes away was too much of a temptation for me to resist.